 FSFP has been a virtual company since its inception in April 2007.
 We were ahead of the remote-work curve back then and have learned a lot over the years.
 We continue to optimize as much as we can.

-If you’re a data management professional interested in serving amazing clients in a virtual work environment, I’d be remiss if I didn’t close with this: Look at FSFP’s Careers page to see our available opportunities … and let me know if you want to join the team!
+If you’re a data management professional interested in serving amazing clients in a virtual work environment, I’d be remiss if I didn’t close with this: Look at FSFP’s Careers page to see our available opportunities … and let us know if you’re interested in joining the team!